anishj29/Rememb-AR/README.md

 - **Family Engagement**: Caretakers can track memory recall progress
 - **Cognitive Training**: Regular AR sessions to maintain cognitive function

-## 📝 License

-This project was developed for HealthHacks 2025.

 ## 🤝 Contributing

 This is a research project focused on dementia care.
 Contributions that improve memory recall effectiveness, accessibility, or user experience are welcome.